AhteshamKamal/MoviePulse-Collaborate/README.md

 4. Replace YOUR_API_KEY in places (line no. 15 and 29) of the static/recommend.js and in Preprocess/preprocessing 3.ipynb file and save.
 5. Open your terminal/command prompt from your project directory and run the file main.py by executing the command `python main.py`.
 6. Open your browser and type http://127.0.0.1:5000/ in the address bar.

+# Similarity Score :

+How does the system identify which item closely matches the user's preferences?

+This is determined by similarity scores, numerical values ranging from zero to one.
+These scores gauge the likeness between two items based on their text details.
+Essentially, the similarity score measures how similar the textual information of two items is, and this comparison is achieved through a method known as cosine similarity.
+The higher the similarity score, the more alike the text details of the two items are considered to be.

  **How Cosine Similarity works:**